HenanSoares/PaozinhoQuente/README.md

 ## <a name="instalacao"></a> Instalação

-Abilitar fontes desconhecidas do android:
+Habilitar fontes desconhecidas do android:

+* **Configurações > Segurança > Fontes desconhecidas ** - Permitir a instalação de aplicativos que não são do android Market

 ## <a name="prototipos"></a> Protótipos